jeffThompson/Recipes/recipes/pad-see-ew.md

 * 5% distilled vinegar

 ## steps
-1. if using meat: stir the meat and marination ingredients together, let sit
+1. if using meat: stir the meat and marinade ingredients together, let sit
 2. combine all sauce ingredients in a small bowl
 3. if making, add chiles to vinegar in small bowl, let sit
 4. heat 1 tbsp oil over medium-high heat, add protein and cook until done, move to a bowl and wipe pan clean